ansible/ansible/docs/docsite/rst/dev_guide/developing_modules.rst

 5. Should you write multiple modules instead of one module?

 The functionality you want may be too large for a single module.
-If you want to connect Ansible to a new cloud provider, database, or network platform, you may need to develop a related group of modules.
+If you want to connect Ansible to a new cloud provider, database, or network platform, you may need to :ref:`develop a related group of modules<developing_modules_in_groups>`.

 * Modules should have a concise and well defined functionality.
 Basically, follow the UNIX philosophy of doing one thing well.